zesk/build/docs/tools/console.md

 #### Environment

+Uses the `tput lines` tool to find the value if `TERM` is non-blank.
 COLUMNS - May be defined after calling this
 LINES - May be defined after calling this
 ### `consoleBrightness` - Fetch the brightness of the console using `consoleGetColor`